-Pittsboro and Chatham Park Oppose State’s Letter Telling them To Protect the Haw River (concerning the EIS is paragraph above).
+Pittsboro and Chatham Park Oppose State’s Letter Telling them To Protect the Haw River (concerning the EIS in paragraph above).
 Where is Public Transparency?

 On May 3, 2018, the state Division of Water Resources sent a letter to the Town of Pittsboro saying that they needed to follow the mitigation strategies for new development (north of Hwy 64) for greater protections for the Haw River, especially wider stream buffers and enhanced stormwater management.
 Pittsboro had committed to these strategies in the EIS (environmental impact statement) that was part of their 2010 NPDES (wastewater) permit.
 HRA asked the Town repeatedly if they had replied to the state’s letter but were not given an answer.
-We used Public Records Requests to find out the following:
+We used public records requests to find out the following information:

 These are the documents we received through Public Record Requests to the state: